oracle-livelabs/security/accessgovernancee2e/perform-access-review/perform-access-review.md

     - Recent changes in user’s profile
     ![Access Review Tasks](images/user-review-insight-analytics.png)
 3. Decide (Accept or Revoke): Review all insights and select to **accept** or **revoke** this access privilege.
 In this lab, you may pick one access review with **Recommend Review**, view the detail, and **Accept** it.
 Enter **justification** for why you accept this access review item, which will be logged in **Access review trail**. **Accept** the review task item will trigger the **current review task** assigned to the second-level reviewer, which is the **user manager** in the next task.
 On the contrary, **revoke** access by an **employee user** will not trigger next-level access review by the **manager user**.
+**Note: In this example, Accept the Access Reviews tasks in this lab.**
   ![Access Review Tasks](images/user-revoke-accept-with-insights.png)
 4. Bulk action based on recommendation: You may also select multiple review tasks and decide to accept or revoke those privileges.
 For example, selecting the filter **Recommend Accept** will return a list of access review items recommended by **Oracle Access Governance** for **Accept** based on **prescriptive analytics**.
   ![Access Review Tasks](images/user-select-review-recommended.png)